mkn8rn/SharpClaw/docs/Core-API-documentation.md

 ### PUT /channels/{channelId}/jobs/{jobId}/resume

 Resume a previously paused job.
-For transcription jobs this restarts the audio capture and inference loop using the original job parameters.
+The module restarts its processing loop using the original job parameters.

 Only jobs with status `Paused` can be resumed.